ibm-cloud-docs/schematics/data-portability.md

 {{site.data.keyword.cloud_notm}} services provide interfaces and instructions to guide the customer to copy and store the service customer content, including the related configuration, on their own selected location.
 {: shortdesc}

-The customer is responsible for the use of the exported data and configuration for data portability to other infrastructures, which includes:
+The customer is responsible for the use of the exported data and configuration for data portability to other infrastructures, that includes:

 - The planning and execution for setting up alternative infrastructure on different cloud providers or on-premises software that provide similar capabilities to the {{site.data.keyword.IBM_notm}} services.
 - The planning and execution for the porting of the required application code on the alternative infrastructure, including the adaptation of customer's application code, deployment automation.